VinayShetyeOfficial/Google-Gemini-Clone/README.md

 Live Site URL: [Preview](https://664ffed898cedbb966339ad4--luminous-douhua-286200.netlify.app/)

 ## Description
 `Google-Gemini-Clone` is a React-based application that emulates the search functionality of Google.
-It allows users to send queries, receive responses, and upload images for a visual search experience.
+It al lows users to send queries, receive responses, and upload images for a visual search experience.

 ## Features